• Professor Lynn Froggett – email@example.com

 Read more on the dates of forthcoming Imagination and Inquiry seminars for 2016 / 2017.

-For information about future seminars and if you want to be placed on our mailing lists, please contact email@example.com.
+For information about future seminars and if you want to be placed on our mailing lists, please email email@example.com with the subject header ‘Imagination and Inquiry email list’

 The academic team at PRU publishes exciting, cutting edge reports and articles in the field of Psychosocial Studies.
 Three research methods are currently being developed by PRU: mobile methods, scenic compositions and the visual matrix.
 For recent publications on the development of these methods, see: